Table of Contents

 SpaceX and Tesla

-Elon Musk is known for being a strong proponent of vertical integration.
+Elon Musk is known for being a firm proponent of vertical integration.
 His company SpaceX has made headlines for cutting down on the costs of constructing a rocket ship.
 That’s because SpaceX manufactures most of the components for the rockets themselves.
 Musk has extended this idea to his other famous company, Tesla.
-Thanks to strategies such as building the Tesla Gigafactory, he can keep things in-house and save on rising costs.
+Thanks to strategies such as building the new Tesla Gigafactory, he can keep things in-house and save on rising costs.
 This is partly how Musk has been able to get more electric vehicles into the hands of consumers.

 You don’t need to have instant name recognition to be successful with vertical integration.
 Glidewell Dental is a large company with more than 5,000 employees, and part of its strategy is to vertically integrate all aspects of the business.
 Jim Glidewell, the founder, has bought dental labs all over the world, including Germany and Latin America.
 The company now owns the most dental labs in the world.
 But the integration doesn’t stop there.
 Glidewell Dental has its own marketing team, AI department, software developers, gym and fitness centers, on-site medical clinic, dentists, cooks for office cafeterias, and more.
 The company outsources nothing, including its own R&D department that creates new developments in the dental industry.

-Many oil companies are also examples of vertical integration in action.
+Many oil companies are also examples of the vertical integration process in action.
 For instance, many people know Shell for the gas stations the company owns, but their involvement in the industry goes beyond simply providing gas to customers.
 Shell is involved in the extraction of oil through rigs located all over the world.
 The company also transports that oil to where it needs to go.
 Additionally, Shell owns refineries that prepare the fuel for customers.
 At every level, Shell controls what happens to the main product, meaning they have a better handle on costs.